Techtonica/curriculum/projects/mern-pern-project.md

 - email address of sighter in case researchers need more info
 - (Optional) Record creation timestmap

-### Required Features
+### Suggested Features

-Your app's React UI should have these features:
+Example features:

 - Show a list of all sightings, including the nickname of the individual sighted at each one (using a JOIN query).
 - Form to add a new sighting record

-Note: since this feature list only requires a UI to add a new sighting:
+- Form to add new individuals

-- the other data can be manually added to the DB (just make sure it's in `db.sql`)
-- this also means you only need `GET` API routes for the other resources

 ### Submission